 Division of Pediatric Endocrinology

 During your rotation in the Division of Pediatric Endocrinology, you will manage complicated childhood disorders pertaining to endocrinology, metabolism and diabetes.
-With specialists in pediatric and adult endocrinology, you will also provide ambulatory care at Mayo Clinic and inpatient care at Saint Marys Hospital.
+With specialists in pediatric and adult endocrinology, you will also provide ambulatory care at Mayo Clinic and inpatient care at Mayo Clinic Hospital, Saint Marys Campus.
 Your patient care experience will be augmented by regularly scheduled didactic courses, seminars and case conferences.

 Department of Medical Genetics